Pigalala/TrackExchange/README.md

 # TrackExchange
 ⚠️ **This plugin is in an experimental state and should be used with caution.**

-*FastAsyncWorldEdit is a dependency and must be downloaded for the plugin to function.*
+*WorldEdit is a dependency and must be downloaded for the plugin to function.
+(It is recommended to use FastAsyncWorldEdit)*
 ***

 TrackExchange is an addon for [TimingSystem](https://github.com/Makkuusen/TimingSystem) which allows you to copy and paste tracks.